 By default you can refer to the localhost server in your code by using the letter

 s.
 You can send messages to start and stop it like so:

 Try this out and then leave the server running.
 Many examples in the documentation have

 s.boot at the beginning, but in general you should make sure the server is running before using any examples that generate audio, or otherwise access the server.
 In general the examples in this tutorial assume that the server is running.

-You can also refer to the localhost server with the text
+You can also refer to the default server with the text

 For more information see:

 This document is part of the tutorial Getting Started With SuperCollider.

 Click here to go on to the next section: 04.
 Functions and Other Functionality

 Click here to return to the table of Contents: 00.
 Getting Started With SC